SpeedOfMagic/Metaprogramming/README.md

 # Metaprogramming
-Code for Metaprogramming course in NRU HSE, fall 2020
+Materials for Metaprogramming course in NRU HSE, fall 2020